Novel High-Radiopurity Doped Amorphous Silicon Resistors for Low-Background Detectors: Acknowledgments

 \section{Acknowledgments}

 We are grateful for the contributions of Maurice Stevens, formerly of Stanford Nanofabrication Laboratory, whose initial participation in our R\&D program was essential to get this project started, and to Dr.Mary Tang (Managing Director of SNF) for her support.
-We thank Dr.William Flounder, Director of the Marvell Berkeley Nanofabrication Laboratory (MBNL).
+We thank Dr.William Flounders, Director of the Marvell Berkeley Nanofabrication Laboratory (MBNL).
 We also appreciate the insights and advice we received from Prof.Ted Kamins (Stanford).
+We thank Drs.Christopher Kenney and Julie Segal (SLAC Instrumentation Division) for their expertise and support.
 Finally, we thank our colleagues within the nEXO Collaboration for input and discussions during this research.

 This research was supported by the U.S. Department of Energy, Office of Nuclear Physics, Contract DE-AC02-76SF00515 (SLAC National Accelerator Laboratory) and Contract DE-AC05-76RL01830 (Pacific Northwest National Laboratory) and by the National Science Foundation, grant NSF PHY-2111213 and U.S. Department of Energy award DE-SC0020509 (University of Massachusetts).